14Richa/14Richa.github.io/_posts/2018-10-26-clean code.md

 ---
 layout: post
-title:  "Importance Of Clean Code"
+title:  "How to write clean Code?"
 author: "Richa"
 ---